 In "The Watchers on the Wall" when the giant shoots a man with its giant bow and arrow, the man practically gets launched into space.

-Ygritte's death scene is undercut by a couple things: Olly's "I have your back" nod to Jon after he spent the majority of the episode cowering at worst, and operating an elevator at most was quite distracting.
+Ygritte's death scene is undercut by a couple things: Olly's "I have your back" nod to Jon after he spent the majority of the episode hugging his knees in abject terror at worst, and operating the elevator at most was quite distracting.
 Then you have her last words being her Catch Phrase, which is narmy thanks to the amount of Memetic Mutation it's undergone.